I’ve always had a thing for anniversaries.

 This technique is super straightforward.
 I just wrote one post, from start to finish, each week.

-I loved the simplicity of this method.
-It was easy to implement and keep track of.
-But it didn’t give me any time between drafts, which I really like to have.
+The only downside is that it doesn’t give you any time between drafts, which I really like to have.
 (More on that a couple tips down.)
-So I tried something else…

 3. Multiple stages per week

-Here’s a screenshot of what my active blog board looks like (you know I love me some Asana for keeping track of my blog content!)
+Here’s a screenshot of one of my old blog boards (you know I love me some Asana for keeping track of my blog content!)

 1. Write outline